 The Food and Drug Administration (FDA) requires that Botox and similar medications come with a black box label warning.
 This cautions individuals concerning the safety and potential complications that can occur if the toxin administered were to spread beyond the site of injection.

 Even the manufacturer of Botox states the following: “It is not known whether BOTOX® is safe or effective for severe sweating anywhere other than your armpits.”
-This statement, although meant to infer its safety for axillary application, still creates a sense of doubt in the overall safety of Botox.
+This statement, although meant to infer its safety for axillary application, still creates a sense of doubt about the overall safety of Botox.

-The toxin used to make Botox is the same one that causes the life-threatening food poisoning called botulism.
+The toxin used to make Botox is the same one that causes life-threatening food poisoning called botulism.
 Pregnant and breastfeeding women are advised by medical professionals not to use Botox.
 Finally, there are many side effects that have been experienced by people who have used Botox.
 These include, but are not limited to headaches, muscle weakness, allergic reactions, nausea, vision problems, and pain.

 Although the use of Botox can be effective, the problem is that it can take many injections in each armpit for it to work.
 Although people react differently, typically the effect will only last for 3 to 6 months.